TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 Lenovo Web sites may contain links to other Web sites.
 Lenovo is not responsible for the privacy practices or the content of those other Web sites.

+ **Back to top** Social Media Widgets

+Our Web site includes Social Media Features, such as the Facebook button and Widgets, such as the Share this button or interactive mini-programs that run on our site.
+These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
+Social Media Features and Widgets are either hosted by a third party or hosted directly on our Site.
+Your interactions with these Features are governed by the privacy policy of the company providing it.

  **Back to top** Notification of Changes

-This privacy statement was last updated on March 21, 2011.
-A notice will be posted on our Web site home page for 30 days whenever this privacy statement is changed in a material way.
+This privacy statement was last updated on September 13, 2013.
+A notice will be posted on our Web site home page for 30 days prior to the change becoming effective whenever this privacy statement is changed in a material way.

  **Back to top** Privacy Questions and Access

-If you have a question about this statement, you can send an email to the Lenovo Web site coordinator.
-The address for this is privacy@lenovo.com.
-You can also contact us at this address if you have a question about Lenovo's handling of your information.
+Questions about this statement or about Lenovo's handling of your information may be submitted by filling out a short submission form.

 If you wish to obtain a copy of particular information you provided to Lenovo, or if you become aware the information is incorrect and you would like us to correct it contact us at lnvinfo@lenovo.com.

 Before Lenovo is able to provide you with any information or correct any inaccuracies or to delete information that you have provided, however, we may ask you to verify your identity and to provide other details to help us to respond to your request.
 We will endeavor to respond to your request for access within 30 days.

-If you have questions or concerns regarding the site's privacy statement, please send them to Lenovo at: privacy@lenovo.com.

 This Web site is maintained by Lenovo or one of its subsidiaries around the world.